w3f/Grants-Program/applications/sensio_network.md

 - **Code Repos:** [https://gitlab.com/sensio_group](https://gitlab.com/sensio_group)
 - **Website:** [https://sensio.group/sensio-network](https://sensio.group/sensio-network)
 - **Legal Structure:** 7signals Ltd, Sepapaja tn 6, 15551, Tallinn, Estonia
 - **Team's Experience:** Daniel has over 12 years of developing experience, mostly in backend development.
 He has been working in various IT sectors.
-He has started being involved in blockchain space little over a year ago when he started researching on a blockchain solution for the Sensio project.
+He has started being involved in blockchain space a little over a year ago when he started researching on a blockchain solution for the Sensio project.
 He is very quick with acquiring new knowledge and very enthusiastic about Polkadot in general.
 That is why he applied for the Ambassador program.😎

 ## Development Roadmap :nut_and_bolt: